gravitational/teleport/rfd/XXXX-securing-amis.md

 #### **Why ImageBuilder *AND* Packer?**

 As mentioned above, there is no way to inject parameters into an EC2 ImageBuilder pipeline.
 The pipeline is the pipeline.
-There is some customisation available at the build component level, but there is no way (that I can see, at least) to say something like "Trigger this pipeline using Teleport `vX.Y.Z` and save the resulting image as `teleport-oss-X.Y.Z`".
+There is some customization available at the build component level, but there is no way (that I can see, at least) to say something like "Trigger this pipeline using Teleport `vX.Y.Z` and save the resulting image as `teleport-oss-X.Y.Z`".
 All you can do is trigger the pipeline and have it produce (or replace) a single image.

-So this brings us to an obvious division of labour:
+So this brings us to an obvious division of labor:

  * **EC2 ImageBuilder** to build the hardened base image, which will be used as the common base for all AMIs we produce, across all supported Teleport